roll-w/CSL2-CrimeRemover/README.md

 ﻿# Crime Remover

-This is a mod for `Cities: Skylines 2` that removes crime from the game.
+This is a mod for `Cities: Skylines 2` that removes crime from your city.

+But also you could make your city a "Vice City" through the mod settings.

 This mod should works well with new or existing save games and be safe to remove from the game without any side effects.